zkhr/booggle/README.md

 ### dictionary

 Create a `dictionary.txt` file and place it in the `api/` directory.
-The format is one word per line in lowercase.
-For example, I'm using the NWL 2023 word list.
+The format is one word per line in uppercase (including only words of length 3 or greater).
+For example, I'm using (a subset of) the NWL 2023 word list.

 ### env variables